INSM-TUM/activity-relationship-classification/README.md

 - `desc.txt`: A text file containing the process description.
 - `activities.txt`: A text file containing the list of activities, one per line.
 - `truth.csv`: A CSV file containing the ground truth for evaluation.
 Check the `thesis_process` folder for the structure.
-- `examples (few).txt`: (Only necessary for methods with few shot learning) A text file containing 3-5 examples of correct labelling for few shot learning, the answer to the prompts should be JSON formatted
+- `examples (few).txt`: (Only necessary when running few shot learning) A text file containing 3-5 examples of correct labelling for few shot learning, the answer to the prompts should be JSON formatted.
-- `examples (few-cot).txt`: (Only necessary for methods with few shot learning) A text file containing 3-5 examples of correct labelling for few shot learning, the answer to the prompts should be JSON formatted for `few` and in natural language for `few-cot`.
+- `examples (few-cot).txt`: (Only necessary when running few shot learning + chain of thought) A text file containing 3-5 examples of correct labelling for few shot learning, the answer to the prompts should be in natural language including reasoning for decisions.

 ### Output